What can't cats eat

-If you suspect your cat has eaten something he shouldn’t try to determine how much she may have eaten and contact your vet for specific advice.
-In many cases small quantities may not cause a problem but larger quantities may require treatment.
+If you suspect your cat has eaten human food poisonous to cats try to determine how much she may have eaten and contact your vet for specific advice.
+In some cases, small quantities may not cause a problem but larger quantities may require urgent treatment.

 The best prevention is simply to keep your food out of reach of your cat.
 If you choose to give your cat human food, follow these guidelines: